 London underground station Westminster, Circle Line & District Line, Zone 1

 At any time, you can visit the Big Ben clock tower and the building of the Houses of Parliament from the outside.
-The Houses of Parliament is open for tours almost every Saturday and several days from late July to early October.
+The Houses of Parliament is open for tours almost every Saturday and on several weekdays during parliamentary holidays.
 (Link with current dates below)

 When can you visit it?